The Board Game Design Course

 Upgrades and add-ons

-If saving your backers money wasn’t enough reason to use a pledge manager, the option to allow backers to upgrade should help sway you.
+If making it easier to collect shipping and taxes wasn’t enough reason to use a pledge manager, the option to allow backers to upgrade should help sway you.

 Let’s say a backer pledges $1 to support your campaign.
 They either may have forgotten to upgrade their pledge before the campaign ended, didn’t have the funds at the time, or were still undecided.